 Days of monsoon-like rain.
 Nights of howling wind and crashing trees.
-A brown torrent of water coursing down the driveway, washing away all the gravel.
+A brown torrent courses along the driveway, washing away all the gravel and anything in its path.
 The ravine below our house, which normally sits dry, is a raging current alive with voices as water hurls down the mountain.
 A bit lower on the slopes, a house was swept off its foundation into a gulch.

-After too many days indoors, nearly a week of storms, a sunny morning invites me out for a walk.
-I’ve donned my battered, wide brimmed ‘walking hat’, partly because it’s part of my walking ensemble but also for the light mist that continues to fall despite the blue sky.
-Lazy, inelastic muscles are eager to be stretched and my heart longs for the pump of exercise and animating breath.
-Heading out from the house and up the hill, my tight, creaky hips and knees feel like rusty doors too long unopened.
+After too many days indoors and nearly a week of storms, finally, a sunny morning invites me out for a wander.
+I’ve donned my battered, wide-brimmed walking hat, not just because it’s part of my outdoors attire but also due to the light mist that continues to fall despite a blue sky.
+Lazy, inelastic muscles are eager to be stretched, and my heart longs for the pump of exercise and animating breath.
+Heading out from the house and up the hill, my tight hips and knees feel like creaky doors too long unopened.

-Two days ago in the storm, a great salt cedar toppled at the head of our road, falling across the neighbor’s drive and smashing his fence and gate, effectively leaving him trapped.
-I stand for awhile, considering the impressive tree and its uprooted fate, feeling a twinge of blue sadness that such a noble giant stands no more.
+Two days ago in the tempest, a great salt cedar toppled at the head of our road, falling across the neighbor’s drive and smashing his fence and gate, effectively leaving him trapped.
+I pause for a while, considering the impressive tree and its uprooted fate, feeling a twinge of blue sadness that such a noble giant stands no more.
 It was a beautiful tree, sculpted by a lifetime of winds into a graceful, windswept poem as skillfully as if an artist’s watercolor brush had trailed it eloquently across an open page.
 The collective work of a couple of chainsaws has restored access to the road, and the venerable cedar is now a jumble of cut logs that smell fragrantly.
-I want to run my hands over them gingerly, feeling for life in the wet wood as I offer last rights and soft words of appreciation… then touching my sweetly smelling fingertips to my face and lips.
+Standing there, I feel an impulse to lightly run my hands over the great cut limbs, feeling for life in the wet wood as I offer last rites and soft words of appreciation, and then touching scented fingertips to my face and lips.

 As I walk on, the tarmac still glistens with water as if I am treading on shiny obsidian glass that doesn’t crack.
 Much of the road is in a poor state, piled with gravel and mud washed down in impressive amounts.
-Just a bit further along, the road bridges the gulch and I can hear the loud voices of water as I approach.
-Yesterday, despite the depth of the ravine and the large drain pipe under road, so much water roared down the mountain that the deluge was over the road (making it impassable except with four-wheel drive).
-The rushing water is lower today but the normally dry gulch is transformed into a series of cascading waterfalls and clear pools.
-It’s an impressive, captivating sight and I linger awhile, listening to the new chorus of high and low notes amid rushing waters, drinking it all in through my open senses.
+Just a bit further along, a narrow bridge spans the gulch and I can hear the loud voices of water as I approach.
+Yesterday, despite the depth of the ravine and the large drainpipe under road, so great a volume roared down the mountain that the deluge was over the road, making it impassable except with four-wheel drive.
+The rushing water is lower today but the normally dry gully is a series of cascading waterfalls and swirling, muddy pools.
+It’s an impressive, captivating sight and I linger, listening to the new chorus of high and low notes in a liquid choir, drinking all in through open senses.

-Passing the junkyard house at the top of Pi’iholo Road, the resident flock of feral chickens—they seem to always be strutting and dandying about the road—alerted by the golden and ruby cock’s bossy warnings, squawks and disbands at my approach, scattering off into the wild ginger.
+Passing the junkyard house at the top of Pi’iholo Road, a resident flock of feral chickens that seems to always be strutting and dandying about the road, squawks and disbands at my approach, alerted by the golden and ruby cockerel’s bossy warnings, scattering off into the thickets of wild white ginger.

-Just around the corner, I reach the forest reserve and its wide, metal gate, the site of a trail where I normally tread barefoot several days a week.
-This is where I come for my ‘earthing’ time, my walking, grounding meditation and sensory communion.
-Passing the gate, I feel a somatic upwelling in my body; a steady streaming of energy like a subterranean spring pushing forth.
+Just around the corner, I reach the Forest Reserve and its wide, metal gate, where there is a trail I normally tread barefoot several days a week.
+Here is where I come for my earthing time, my grounding meditation and sensory communion.
+Passing the portal, there is a somatic upwelling in my body, a steady streaming of energy like a subterranean spring pushing forth.

 Shed your shoes.